wusatosi/exemplar/.github/pull_request_template.md

 Thank you for your contribution!

 If you are updating project structure or build configs:
-- Make sure your contribution does not go against the Beman Standard: https://github.com/bemanproject/beman/blob/main/docs/BEMAN_STANDARD.md
+- Make sure your contribution conforms to the Beman Standard: https://github.com/bemanproject/beman/blob/main/docs/BEMAN_STANDARD.md
 - For new CMake arguments / presets: please make sure you added appropriate CI tests.

-If you are updating documentations:
+If you are updating documentation:
 - Make sure badges and pictures does not impact readability.

-If you are updating any implementation details:
+If you are updating implementations:
 - Make sure you submit appropriate testing.

 We encourage small and incremental additions instead of large redesigns.